One thing that often surprises Culinary Arts students is how quickly they can earn their degrees!

 Mitchell Rodriguez, Sous Chef, Holiday Retirement & Online Culinary Arts Graduate*

 Not all students interested in culinary arts want a degree.
-And some would prefer to enter the workforce sooner rather than study topics like writing and nutrition.
+And some would prefer to focus solely on food and foodservice, rather than study additional topics.

-For these students, a shorter culinary arts diploma may be a better choice.
+For these students, a culinary arts diploma may be a better choice.

 59 Quarter Credits/890 Clock Hours / Length of Program: 60 Weeks